influxdata/influxdb-client-python/README.rst

      - the number of milliseconds to increase the batch flush interval by a random amount
      - ``0``
    * - **retry_interval**
      - the number of milliseconds to retry first unsuccessful write.
-The next retry delay is computed using Full Jitter formula.
+The next retry delay is computed using exponential random backoff.
 The retry interval is used when the InfluxDB server does not specify "Retry-After" header.
      - ``5000``
    * - **max_retry_time**
      - maximum total retry timout in milliseconds.